February 16, 2023

 Since the extension of the new tramway line, called AntRay, the Antalya Airport can be reached by tramway.
 These ultra-modern trolleys usually run from 06.00 in the morning until midnight and operate every 10-20 minutes.
 The stop is directly opposite International Terminal 1, as well as the National Terminal.

 Transfers are usually included in popular package travel options in Antalya.
 Check for information from your travel agency before booking an additional transfer.

-See our trusted options for booking an airport transfer from Antalya AYT and from Alanya-Gazipaşa GZP
+See our trusted options for booking an airport transfer from Antalya AYT:

 For transport from the airport to the surrounding provinces, long-distance buses are the best option.
 These buses are modern and comfortable and there are numerous operators.
 One of the best known is Kamil Koç, followed by Ulusoy, and Metro Turizm, to name a few.

 They depart from the central bus station in Antalya.
-Buses are very cheap, for example a more than 500 kilometer journey from Antalya to Cappadocia costs around 80 Turkish lira.
-During the high season, prices are significantly higher.
+Buses are very cheap, for example a more than 500-kilometer journey from Antalya to Cappadocia is possible at a low price.
+However, in the high season, the trips are much more expensive.

 Sometimes a cruise ship docks, but there are no international ferry connections from the port of Antalya.
 The nearest port with connections to the Greek islands is Fethiye, about 2.5 hours from Antalya by car.

 From the K Yacht Harbor in Kaleiçi, Antalya, boats go to Kemer three times a day, during the summer season.